Dharshini-457/Dharshini-457/README.md

 ### Glad to see you here!
 I’m a first-year engineering student, just beginning my journey into the world of technology and innovation.
-At this stage of my education is filled with learning foundational concepts in mathematics, science, and engineering principles, while also discovering areas of interest that could shape my future career.
-I'm  balancing academics with developing critical thinking skills and hands-on experiences that will help me to succeed in this exciting and challenging field.
+At this stage of my education is filled with learning foundational concepts in mathematics, science, and engineering principles, while also discovering areas of interest that could shape my future career.🙂